 If we end your membership in our plan, we must tell you our reasons in writing for ending your membership.
 We must also explain how you can make a complaint about our decision to end your membership.

-If you are having trouble paying your premium on time, please contact Member Services to see if we can direct you to programs that will help with your plan premium.
+If you are having trouble paying your premium on time, please contact Customer Support to see if we can direct you to programs that will help with your plan premium.